Hannibal (2001 film): Plot

 Ten years after the death of serial killer Jame Gumb and the escape of cannibalistic serial killer Hannibal Lecter, (Note: As depicted in The Silence of the Lambs (1991).)
 FBI Special Agent Clarice Starling is blamed for a botched drug raid that resulted in five deaths.

-This attracts the attention of Mason Verger, Lecter's only surviving victim.
+The event attracts the attention of Mason Verger, Lecter's only surviving victim.
 A wealthy child molester, Verger was paralyzed and disfigured by Lecter and has been scheming to torture and kill him ever since.
 Using his wealth and political influence, Verger has Starling reassigned to Lecter's case, hoping her involvement will draw out Lecter from hiding.
 He is aided by corrupt Justice Department official Paul Krendler, who is upset that Starling refused to sleep with him.

 After learning of Starling's disgrace, Lecter sends her a letter; he is hiding in Florence under the false identity of library curator "Dr. Fell."
 A perfume expert identifies the fragrance on the letter: skin cream with unusual ingredients available in only a few shops.
 Krendler sexually propositions Starling again, implying that he can save her career, but she rebuffs him.

 Florentine policeman Rinaldo Pazzi questions Lecter about the death of Dr. Fell's predecessor.
 When Starling asks Pazzi for a local fragrance shop's security footage, Pazzi realizes Dr. Fell is Lecter.
 To claim Verger's $3 million bounty for Lecter, Pazzi agrees to help Verger's men kidnap Lecter without police involvement.
 However, Lecter subdues Pazzi and forces him to confess.
 Lecter then disembowels Pazzi and hangs him from the balcony of the Palazzo Vecchio.
 (Note: A reference to the disemboweling of Judas Iscariot and the 1478 execution of Pazzi's ancestors, incidents that Lecter repeatedly mentions to Pazzi over the course of the film.)